tsen19/predicting_death_from_heart_disease_R/README.md

 # predicting_death_from_heart_disease_R

-This project, [HarvardX: PH125.9x, Data Science: Capstone](https://www.edx.org/course/data-science-capstone), is a part of the [Professional Certificate in Data Science](https://www.edx.org/professional-certificate/harvardx-data-science) course led by HarvardX.
-This program was supported in part by NIH grant R25GM114818.

 ## Overview

 In this project, I will use machine learning (ML) to predict patient's survival following a heart failure, using patients' available electronic medical records.
 In order to try to reproduce the results reported in a paper called [Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone]("https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5"), I will also rank the features corresponding to the most important risk factors, as determined by the ML algorithms.